inrialearninglab/ai4t/docs/2-Other-resources/2-Moocs-and-online-resources/2-1-Moocs-and-on-line-ressources-list.en.md

 	 		- **Access to the Mooc**: link to the resources

-IN this pahe, there is first a **selection of Moocs** organised in two parts :
+In this page, there is first a **selection of Moocs** organised in two parts :

 **1 - AI in general**
 **2 - AI in Education**